Course DetailsCourse Number: 3203 Section Number: X21

 If students have technical difficulties during a quiz, they should use the “Help” link at the top toolbar in D2L, contact the MSU Information Systems Support Staff, and send an email right away to the course instructor explaining what happened.

-If a student finds a faulty quiz test item or believes that a quiz question has been scored incorrectly, he or she should send an email to the course instructor that includes the following:
+If a student finds a faulty quiz item or believes that a quiz question has been scored incorrectly, he or she should send an email to the course instructor that includes the following:

-After reviewing the case, if the course instructor thinks a revision is justified, the student’s quiz score will be revised to reflect the additional points and the test bank will be updated.
+After reviewing the case, if the course instructor thinks a revision is justified, the student’s quiz score will be revised to reflect the additional points and the bank will be updated.
 It may take several weeks for the student to receive a response because the instructor works on batches of questions for a particular quiz at a time.

 Pathology Report - 30%